Tussenvoegsel: History

 Tussenvoegsels originate from the time that Dutch surnames officially came into use.
 Many of the names are place names, which refer to cities, e.g. Van Coevorden ("from Coevorden"), or geographical locations, e.g. Van de Velde ("of the field").
 The list of tussenvoegsels mentioned below includes approximate translations, some of which have maintained their earlier meaning more than others.

 Usage

 Netherlands

-In the Netherlands, these tussenvoegsels are not included when sorting alphabetically.
+In the Netherlands, tussenvoegsels are ignored when surnames are sorted alphabetically.
 For example, in the Dutch telephone directory, "de Vries" is listed under "V", not "D".
 Therefore, tussenvoegsels in Dutch databases are recorded as a separate data field so as to simplify the process of locating it.
 Sorting by tussenvoegsel would result in many names being listed under "D" and "V".

 In Dutch grammar, the tussenvoegsel in a surname is written with a capital letter only when it starts a sentence or is not preceded by a first name or initial.
 So referring to a professor named Peter whose surname is "de Vries", one writes "Professor De Vries", but when preceded by a first name or initial it is written using lower case, such as in "Peter de Vries" or "P. de Vries".